 - Starting with the first slice you laid down, roll up the entire row as tightly as you can without breaking them.
 If the apples were sufficiently soft they should hold their shape, but you can also use a toothpick to secure the slices in place (just remember to remove it before eating).
 Trim off the uneven bottoms as needed, then arrange on top of the tart as desired.

-*To substitute powdered gelatin, use 1 teaspoon powdered gelatin per 1 leaf as called for.
-Sprinkle over 1 tablespoon cool water per 1 teaspoon gelatin, let soften for at least 5 minutes.
+- *To substitute powdered gelatin, 1 teaspoon powdered gelatin=1 sheet.
+To bloom, sprinkle over cool water (1 tablespoon for every teaspoon powder), let soften for at least 5 minutes.
 Then melt in the microwave for 5-10 seconds before incorporating into the recipe as specified.